Free Continents Worksheet for Kids | Fun Geography Printables

 - How many countries are in the world?
 195

 - What is the surface area of the Earth?
-196.9 million mi²
+196.9 million miยฒ

 - What is the total population of the world?
-7.888 billion
+Over 8 billion in the world today

 - What is the tallest mountain on Earth?
 Where is it?
 Mount Everest, between Nepal & Tibet